bhrutledge/somerville-city-council/README.md

 - [ ] GeoJSON of councilors
     - From JSON instead of CSV
     - How to handle line breaks on GitHub?
-        - HTML, along w/ links
+        - HTML, e.g. `<br>`
-    - How does GitHub display nested properties?
+    - How does GitHub display nested JSON properties?

 - [ ] GeoJSON of wards
-    - Join w/ councilors
     - Maybe one `Point` for all "At-Large"

 - [ ] Update/redo Google Map
     - Using KML from GeoJSON